graphql-java-generator/graphql-maven-plugin-project/README.md

 The same two tutorials exist for the Gradle plugin:
 * The Client tutorial describes how to use this plugin, when building a GraphQL client.
 It's in the [GraphQL-Forum-Gradle-Tutorial-client git repository](https://github.com/graphql-java-generator/GraphQL-Forum-Gradle-Tutorial-client).
 * The Server tutorial describes how to build a GraphQL server in the [GraphQL-Forum-Gradle-Tutorial-server](https://github.com/graphql-java-generator/GraphQL-Forum-Gradle-Tutorial-server).

+### The plugin's goals

+This plugin contains these goals (Maven) / tasks (Gradle):
+* __graphql__ is the main goal, that generates the code from the Graphql schema file(s)
+    * The plugin parameters for this goal/task are [described here](https://graphql-maven-plugin-project.graphql-java-generator.com/graphql-maven-plugin/graphql-mojo.html)
+* __merge__ allows to generate a GraphQL schema file, based on the source GraphQL schemas.
+It can be used to merge several GraphQL schema files into one file, or to reformat the schema files.
+    * The plugin parameters for this goal/task are [described here](https://graphql-maven-plugin-project.graphql-java-generator.com/graphql-maven-plugin/merge-mojo.html)

 ### The full project documentation